intel/intel-inb-manageability/docker-compose/README.md

 This directory provides a `docker-compose` setup to run the INBM agents in a container, with a rapid build.
 The build is quicker because it doesn't use pyinstaller--instead it simply copies the source files to each container.

+The stack will connect and attempt to run a SOTA, but currently fails because there is no lsb_release command.

 ## To run

 First, create `adapter.cfg` for cloudadapter.
 For example,